 In the United States, they found we have "child-centered homes", with the children's belongings spilling out into living rooms, dining rooms, kitchens and even parents' bedrooms.
 Parents purchase more for their children because they work more to maintain their quality of life and therefore feel guilty about not spending time with their children.
 Feelings of guilt (and also knowing deep down that material goods are a poor substitute for time together) add to depression and anxiety.

 An average room has over 2,000 visible objects, particularly the office, or computer area that we tend to spend the most time in: emailing, browsing online, children doing homework, etc. It's no wonder we're over-stimulated and anxious!
 Which is one of the reasons my yearly decluttering challenge is not too hard to complete!
 Generally, we don't realize just how quickly things add up and just how much of an abundance we have.

 Getting rid of things is emotional work.

-Even when the family is ready to declutter and be rid of items, they tend to get paralyzed by emotions- either with sentimental attachments, guilt about the items value and believing they should sell it, and having such a cramped schedule, they don’t have time to declutter.
+Even when the family is ready to declutter and be rid of items, they tend to get paralyzed by emotions- either with sentimental attachments, guilt about the value of the items and believing they should sell it, and having such a cramped schedule, they don't have time to declutter.

 The schedule is so cramped, in fact, that people have very little leisure time- the actual "leisure" time these days, ends up with people being plugged in, which doesn't give our brains adequate time to unwind and relax.
 Click here for ways to simplify your schedule.